Introduction

 The Role of Teachers in Early Intervention

-Teachers are often the first to notice warning signs in students—changes in mood, appearance, grades, or social behavior.
+Teachers are often the first to notice warning signs in students—changes in mood, appearance, grades, or social behaviour.

 1. Observation and Documentation

 Teachers spot how students interrelate, learn, and manage stress.
-Documenting patterns of behavior, actions, or emotional changes helps build a foundation for informed intervention.
+Documenting patterns of behaviour, actions, or emotional changes helps build a foundation for informed intervention.

 2. Communication and Collaboration